zhengziqiang/MarineInst20M/Public_Datasets/DeepFish/README.md

 Please download the original images from [DeepFish](https://alzayats.github.io/DeepFish/).

-The annotations of the images are included in the json.zip.
+The annotations of the images are included in the deepfish.zip.